 22)...2,097,152 ggggggggggggggggggg grandparents

-Well, okay, if you're from one of the families on this page, chances are you have many ancestral families that intermarried several times, meaning MANY of those ancestors are repeats; nevertheless, it's a bit daunting to consider tracking down ALL of your ancestors.
+Well, okay, if you're from one of the families on this page, chances are you have some ancestral families that intermarried several times, meaning many of those ancestors are repeats; nevertheless, it's a bit daunting to consider tracking down ALL of your ancestors.
 Still, what say we work together and try to do it?

 You'll have the best luck with using the drop-down search for "exact phrase"--otherwise looking for John Kelly finds everyone with either John or Kelly in their name!
 Just click off the pop-up ads--free web pages have their costs....

 Leavell branches that apparently sprang from JEAN LAVELLE (or at least his father), many through EDWARD and MARY LEAVELL, including Alabama, Indiana, West Virginia, Missouri, Mississippi, Georgia, Texas, and Garrard Co.
 KY branches.
 It's now about 1680 pages long if you print it all.
 (I surely don't.)
-Updated 5/19/2013 (except that I generally deleted anyone I thought might be living.).Generations 1 through 4
+Partially updated 11/7/2013 (except that I generally deleted anyone I thought might be living.).Generations 1 through 4